 Breakfast and lunch (including hot meals) will be available to all students at no charge.

 Air ventilation systems are maintained for optimum effectiveness and efficiency in classrooms, the cafeteria, and other areas of the school.

 For more information regarding health plans, please follow this link: HEALTH PLANS

 Faculty/Staff Member of the Month

-Congratulations, Cathy Epervary!
-Read what Cathy’s colleague said about her:
+Congratulations, DAVID GREENHOW!
+Read what David’s colleague said about him:

 FLIGHT Feather Honorees

 The MTSS team would like to congratulate our student FLIGHT Feathers honorees.
 Each of these students were recognized by our departments for their embodiment of JHS’s core values: Focus, Leadership, Inclusion, Global Awareness, Honesty, and Transformation (FLIGHT).